Eva Broido: Revolutionary activities

 In 1893-1896 she lived in Riga, where she moved in teachers' circles.
 In 1895 and 1896 she went to Berlin, where she became acquainted with the Social Democrats and with Social Democratic literature: Karl Kautsky's History of Socialism and August Bebel's Woman and Socialism, as a result of which she became a convinced socialist.
 That same year she joined the revolutionary movement.

 In 1896-1898 she was married to Abram Edelman.
 In this marriage they had a daughter, Alexandra (Edelman; later Adasinskaya).
-By her own admission, these were “three years of private hell” and “the darkest years of my entire life,” which were brightened by the company of men and women — colleagues at the pharmacy with full board and 35 rubles a month.
+By her own admission, these were “three years of private hell” and “the darkest years of my entire life,”.

 In 1899, she moved to Saint Petersburg, where she became close with a group of Semyannikov workers, and then joined the Russian Social Democratic Labor Party (RSDLP), later joining its Menshevik faction.
 For some time, she worked for the newspaper Iskra, using her party nickname Natasha and also employing the literary pseudonyms of E. Bronskaya, E. Lvova, Berta Abramovna Vygotskaya, and Eva Lvovna Bronskaya.
 In 1899–1900, she translated Bebel’s book Woman and Socialism into Russian in 1899–1900, but the print run was destroyed by censors.

 In early summer 1900, she participated in publishing the leaflets of a faction known as the Socialist group, which later merged with the Petersburg Group of the Rabocheye Znamya ("Workers Banner"), a Russian socialist newspaper published in St. Petersburg.
 She took part in the creation of the Social Democratic Workers’ Library group, was a member of the editorial board of its publications, and was the main link between the “library” and the Socialist group.